Estimated reading time: 30 minute(s)

 You may not realize it but following these constantly changing the type of calories you consume might be one of the reasons why you’re not losing weight and a hitting weight loss plateau and even worse experience weight gain even though you are consuming fewer calories.

-In this article, we will uncover some unexpected factors that could be impacting your metabolic pathways and hindering weight loss progress towards a healthy weight.
+In this article, we will uncover some unexpected factors that could impact your metabolic pathways and hinder weight loss progress towards a healthy weight.

 I’m Jen Adams, my purpose is to help those who don’t lose weight by dieting, fasting and exercising to discover what they can do to move away from being frustrated, depressed and tired to feeling confident, and in control about what to eat and when so they can achieve and maintain their ideal weight.